-The island of Graciosa has a peaceful rural charm, perfect for a truly relaxing break.
+The small island of Graciosa has a peaceful rural charm, perfect for a truly relaxing break.

-The whole island is protected as a UNESCO Biosphere Reserve (along with Corvo and Flores) – highlighting Graciosa’s ideal balance between the preservation of her landscapes and ecosystems, and sustainable economic and human development.
-As a visitor, this manifests itself as sparsely populated villages, traditional rural architecture, quiet roads and a gentle pace of life which you can’t help slipping into as soon as you arrive on the island.
+The island is a UNESCO Biosphere Reserve (together with Corvo and Flores) – acknowledging the balance Graciosa’s struck between the preservation of her landscapes and sustainable human development.
+For visitors to the island, this manifests itself as sparsely populated villages, traditional rural architecture, quiet roads and a gentle pace of life which you can’t help slipping into.

-That’s not to say Graciosa is dull; quite the opposite – it’s violent volcanic past is only too evident when you take the plunge down into the volcano at Furna do Enxofre.
-A unique geological phenomenon, this enormous lava cave is an extraordinary sight: 200m in diameter, with a magnificent vaulted ceiling 50m high (made up of perfect cross-sections of volcanic prisms), its own underground sulphurous lake, and it’s only accessible via a vertigo-inducing 80-year-old stone spiral staircase (we counted 183 steps).
-The Azores has more than its fair share of impressive geological phenomena, but Furna do Enxofre has to be one of our favourites.
+That’s not to say Graciosa is dull; quite the opposite – it’s violent volcanic past is only too evident at Furna do Enxofre.
+A unique geological phenomenon, this enormous lava cave is an extraordinary sight: 200m in diameter with a 50m high vaulted ceiling made-up of volcanic prisms, it has it’s own underground sulphurous lake, and it’s only accessible via a vertigo-inducing 80-year-old stone spiral staircase (we counted 183 steps !).
+The Azores has more than its fair share of impressive geological phenomena, but Furna do Enxofre is one of our favourites.

 Dedicated birdwatchers will love our Pelagic Week on Graciosa: home to the elusive Monteiro’s Storm Petrel.